 5 Spectacular Earnings Charts

-1. Crocs, Inc. (CROX - Free Report) has beat 4 quarters in a row.
-Shares are red-hot, up 91% year-to-date and are hitting new 5-year highs.
-They’re not expensive, with a forward P/E of 19.5.
-Will they beat again?
+1. Shopify (SHOP - Free Report) hasn’t missed in five years.
+Impressive.
+Not only that but it keeps beating with huge beats.
+Will the analysts ever get it right?
+Shares are up 37% year-to-date and are busting out to new all-time highs.
+They’re now trading with a forward P/E of 356x but with revenue expected to jump 50% this year, investors are willing to pay it.

+2. Wingstop Inc. (WING - Free Report) has beat 4 out of the last 5 quarters.
+This restaurant chain was a pandemic winner as we all ordered food delivery in 2020.
+But what will happen on the reopen?
+Shares are still up another 28% this year and are trading near 5-year highs again.
+Will it surprise again?

-2. Snap Inc. (SNAP - Free Report) has beat 4 quarters in a row.
-Shares are up 26.6% year-to-date but have been flat the last month.
-It’s trading at 262x forward earnings.
+3. Facebook (FB - Free Report) has beat 4 quarters in a row.
+Shares are up 34% year-to-date to new highs after the solid reports by Twitter and Snap gave the shares a boost.
 Is all the good news priced in?

-3. Twitter, Inc. (TWTR - Free Report) has beat 3 quarters in a row.
-Shares are up 28% year-to-date, beating the S&P 500 which is up 16%.
-They aren’t cheap, trading at 86x forward earnings.
-Is there another beat coming?

-4. Dow Inc. (DOW - Free Report) hasn’t missed since its 2019 IPO.
-Impressive.
-Shares are up just 7.6% year-to-date but have fallen 4.4% over the last 3 months.
-It’s trading with a forward P/E of just 8 and pays a dividend, yielding a juicy 4.7%.
-Is this weakness a buying opportunity?
+4. PayPal Holdings (PYPL - Free Report) has only missed one time in the last 5 years but it was during the pandemic, in 2020.
+Still, that’s an impressive track record.
+Shares are up 27% in 2021 and are at new all-time highs again.
+But with a forward P/E of 64, is it too hot to handle?

+5. United Rentals, Inc. (URI - Free Report) hasn’t missed in 5 years.
+That’s amazing given the manufacturing recession and the coronavirus crisis of the last few years.
+Shares are up 40.7% year-to-date, beating even Shopify this year.
+And shares are still dirt cheap, with a forward P/E of 15.4 and a PEG of 1.2.
+What will happen when an infrastructure plan actually passes?